-Negative Pressure Wound Therapy (NPWT) (or vacuum-assisted wound closure) may be considered medically necessary when ALL of the following are present:
+Negative Pressure Wound Therapy (NPWT) (or vacuum-assisted wound closure) may be considered medically necessary when ALL the following are present:

-- 1. Wound as indicated by one or more of the following: - a.
-There is a chronic, non-healing ulcer with lack of improvement despite standard wound therapy, including the application of dressings, debridement of necrotic tissue (if present), maintenance of an adequate nutritional status, and weekly evaluations with documentation of wound measurements (e.g., length, width, and depth) in ONE of the following clinical situations: - Subacute and dehisced wounds - Traumatic wounds - Chronic Stage III or Stage IV pressure ulcer - Chronic diabetic neuropathic ulcer - Chronic venous ulcer - Flaps and grafts - b.
-Diabetic ulcer or wound, as indicated by one or more of the following: - Complex diabetic ulcer or wound (e.g., Wagner or University of Texas classification grade 2 wound)^{^^} - Postamputation diabetic wound - Superficial ulcer or wound (e.g., Wagner or University of Texas classification grade 1 diabetic wound)^^ that has not responded to 4 weeks of conventional treatment; - c.
+- 1. Wound categorized as ONE or more of the following: - a.
+Chronic, non-healing ulcer with lack of improvement despite standard wound therapy, including the application of dressings, debridement of necrotic tissue (if present), maintenance of an adequate nutritional status, and weekly evaluations with documentation of wound measurements (e.g., length, width, and depth) in ONE of the following clinical situations:

+- i.
+Subacute and dehisced wounds - ii.
+Traumatic wounds - iii.
+Chronic Stage III or Stage IV pressure ulcer - iv.
+Chronic diabetic neuropathic ulcer - v.
+Chronic venous ulcer - vi.
+Flaps and grafts - b.
+Diabetic ulcer or wound, as indicated by one or more of the following: - Complex diabetic ulcer or wound (e.g., Wagner or University of Texas classification grade 2 wound) - ii.
+Postamputation diabetic wound - iii.
+Superficial ulcer or wound (e.g., Wagner or University of Texas classification grade 1 diabetic wound) that has not responded to 4 weeks of conventional treatment - c.
 Open fracture - d.
 Sternal infection - e.
-Due to complications of a surgically created wound (e.g., dehiscence, post sternotomy disunion with exposed sternal bone, post sternotomy mediastinitis, or postoperative disunion of the abdominal wall) - f.
+Complications of a surgically created wound (e.g., dehiscence, post sternotomy disunion with exposed sternal bone, post sternotomy mediastinitis, or postoperative disunion of the abdominal wall) - f.
 Traumatic wound (e.g., preoperative flap or graft, exposed bones or tendons) and a need for accelerated formation of granulation tissue not achievable by other topical wound treatments (e.g., the individual has comorbidities that will not allow for healing times usually achievable with other available topical wound treatments) - 2.
-All of the following are met: - a.
-Conventional wound management ongoing (e.g., debridement as indicated) - b.
-No active bleeding or exposed vasculature in wound - c.
-No eschar or necrotic tissue - d.
-No exposed cortical bone, nerves, or organs - e.
-No malignancy in wound - f.
-No uncontrolled soft tissue infection or osteomyelitis - No unexplored fistulas or fistulas to body organs or cavities
+Conventional wound management is ongoing, including ALL the following: - a.
+Appropriate control of complicating factors (e.g., unrelieved pressure, infection, vascular and/or uncontrolled metabolic derangement) - b.
+Proper nutritional support and management - c.
+Appropriate debridement - 3.
+Absence of ALL the following contraindications: - a.
+Active bleeding or exposed vasculature in wound - b.
+Eschar or necrotic tissue - c.
+Exposed cortical bone, nerves, or organs - d.
+Uncontrolled soft tissue infection or osteomyelitis - e.
+Unexplored fistulas or fistulas to body organs or cavities - f.
+Untreated infection, including osteomyelitis within the vicinity of the wound, that is not concurrently being treated with intent to cure - g.
+Malignant wounds (Exception: use during palliative care) - h.
+Non-enteric and unexplored fistulae - i.
+Severe peripheral arterial disease - j.
+Any cavity/sinus of which the organ is not clearly visible - k.
+Allergy to adhesive dressing or silver (for silver-based foam)